ryan01131496/enterprise-monitoring-platform/README.md

 **Architecture**

-Central Server · Agent Architecture · Push/Pull Hybrid · Modular Architecture
+Central Server Architecture · Agent-based Architecture · Push/Pull Hybrid Architecture · Modular Architecture · Dashboard Aggregation

 ---

 ## Repository Scope

-This repository focuses on software engineering concepts, architecture, and design decisions.
+This repository is a generalized architecture case study intended to demonstrate software architecture, engineering design, and platform-oriented thinking.

+It does not represent a production system or the complete implementation of any organization.

-It does not include proprietary source code, production configurations, client information, internal documentation, or other confidential assets.
+To protect confidentiality, this repository intentionally excludes proprietary source code, internal identifiers, client information, business rules, production configurations, API specifications, database schemas, deployment details, logs, screenshots, credentials, and other confidential assets.